-The skills matrix below provides a list of skills relevant for the Board of Bapcor given our current business strategy and market positioning, as determined by our Board and Nomination, Remuneration and ESG Committee, and presents the results of the assessment of the skill and experience represented on the Board.
+The skills matrix below provides a list of skills relevant for the Board of Bapcor given our current business strategy and market positioning, as determined by our Board and Nomination, Remuneration and ESG Committee.
+The skills self-assessment result represents the skills, experience and expertise of each Director and the extent to which they are represented on the Board.